-- To determine if there are problems in cognitive, emotional or behavioural function and how functional changes relate to structural and functional integrity of the brain
+- To determine if there are problems in cognitive, emotional, or behavioural function and how functional changes relate to the structural and functional integrity of the brain

 - To define strengths and weaknesses across a variety of cognitive domains (e.g. attention, executive function, memory, visuospatial function, language)

 - To assist in a differential diagnosis (i.e. to determine whether possible mental and behavioural changes are related to a neurological/neurodevelopmental disorder, depression, or treatment)

 - To guide treatment for personal, educational, or vocational needs

 - To document changes in functioning over time